by Doreen Keogh

 The church continued as a much loved parish church for many years, with a new villa style 10 roomed presbytery being added as accommodation for the priests in 1913.
 The school, ruined by years of floodwaters, was demolished, and a new school opened in Guppy Road in 1926.

 By the 1970s St Mary's Church was becoming too small for the growing population of Taradale and was also some distance from Taradale and Greenmeadows.
 Land was purchased in Osier Road and a new church, designed by architect John Scott, was opened in 1972.

 St Mary's Church was deconsecrated in 1972 and leased to the Taradale Pottery Club who used it for many years.
 The Society of Mary eventually sold the property to a group of Napier businessmen who in turn sold it to its present owner, Karen Sandler, who has converted it to a restaurant and wedding venue.
-The former presbytery has been converted into boutique accommodation.
+The former presbytery will be converted to boutique accommodation.
 Many people have lived, worshipped, celebrated and worked on this unique property but no doubt they would all be pleased to see the church renovated and used again for celebratory purposes.